4paradigm/OpenMLDB/docs/en/reference/arch/core_data_structure.md

 From the figure above, it's evident that OpenMLDB exhibits significant performance advantages over DB-X and DB-Y in typical feature extraction workloads.
 When queries become more complex, such as when the number of time windows or table columns increases to 8, OpenMLDB achieves substantial performance advantages of 1-2 orders of magnitude.

-For detailed experiment configurations, datasets, and performance ratios, please refer to the VLDB academic paper linked below:
+For detailed experiment configurations, datasets, and performance ratios, please refer to the VLDB publication linked below:

 - Cheng Chen, et al. [Optimizing in-memory database engine for AI-powered on-line decision augmentation using persistent memory.](http://vldb.org/pvldb/vol14/p799-chen.pdf) International Conference on Very Large Data Bases (VLDB) 2021.